Click Beetles

 Identifying Click Beetles

-Colors: Typically black, brown, or grey
+Colors: Typically black, brown, or gray.

-Size Range: From 2 mm to 45 mm in length
+Size Range: From 2 mm to 45 mm in length.

 Distinguishing Sound: Notable for their clicking noise when disturbed or overturned.